BradleyCodeU/bradleycodeu.github.io/_apcsa/ch3implementingclasses/ch3employee.md

 ## Sample Output
 ```
 Test ONE
-Harry has $50000 salary plus a 10% raise
+Name of employee = Beth Jones
+Salary of employee = 50000.0
-Expected result = 55000
+Expected result after 10% raise is 55000
 Actual result = 55000.0
 ```